ALDEN LANDRY, MD, MPH

 Founder and Co-Director, Tour for Diversity

 In addition to his clinical interests, Dr. Landry is involved in research on Emergency Department utilization trends, disparities in care and quality of care.
-He also co-instructs a course at the Harvard T.H.
-Chan School of Public Health and teaches cultural competency to residents and physicians.
+He also co-instructs a course at Harvard T.H.
+Chan School of Public Health and teaches health equity to residents and physicians.
 Dr. Landry promotes careers in the health professions to under-represented minorities and mentors scores of pre-medical students, medical students, residents, fellows, and junior faculty.
-Dr. Landry also leads the Tour for Diversity in Medicine, (www.tour4diversity.org) an effort to increase the number of underrepresented minorities in medicine, dentistry, and other biomedical careers.
+Dr. Landry also leads the Tour for Diversity in Medicine an effort to increase the number of underrepresented minorities in medicine, dentistry, and other biomedical careers.

 Dr. Landry has been recognized by his peers and colleagues as a leader in health equity and social justice.
 He has received numerous awards for his public health work and efforts to promote health care workforce diversity.
 He was recently awarded the Outstanding Academician Award by the Academy for Diversity and Inclusion in Emergency Medicine of the Society of Academic Emergency Medicine and the Albert Frechette Award from the Massachusetts Public Health Association.